hristoast/dot-emacs/README.md

 ## Issues/Notes

-* When installing, this configuration should not be ran in daemon mode for the first run.
+* When installing, this configuration should not be ran in daemon mode for the first run (you will need to trust themes that are loaded).
 * Some of my keybindings might not work well with terminal Emacs.
 If that's an issue, don't load them (see [the config wiki page](https://man.sr.ht/%7Ehristoast/dot-emacs/config.md)).
-* You can view the startup time in the `*Messages*` buffer, look for a line starting with `[STARTUP] Loading ...`.
+* You can view the startup time in the `*Messages*` buffer, look for a line starting with `[STARTUP] Loading ...`, or in the dashboard (unless you disable that).